motamman/signalk-units-preference/README.md

 - Use wildcard patterns to apply conversions to multiple paths
 - Override specific paths with custom units
 - View comprehensive metadata for all paths
-- Access conversions via REST API websocket streamer for integration with other apps
+- Access conversion metadata and formulas via REST API for integration with other apps

 ## Key Features